Skip to content

 Tax season generates a predictable surge in phishing emails and text messages impersonating the IRS, TurboTax, H&R Block, and state tax agencies.
 These messages direct recipients to convincing fake login pages designed to harvest credentials, or to malicious attachments containing keyloggers and information-stealing malware.

-The IRS explicitly states it never initiates contact by email, text, or social media — any such communication is fraudulent by definition.
+The IRS explicitly states it never initiates contact by email, text, or social media.
+Any such communication is fraudulent by definition.
 Tax professionals are disproportionately targeted because a single compromised preparer account can expose hundreds of client files simultaneously.
-For specific tactics used against preparers and detection methods, see our detailed breakdown of phishing attacks and recognition techniques.
+Our detailed breakdown of phishing attack recognition techniques explains the specific tactics used against preparers and how to detect them.

 Ransomware Targeting Tax Practices